metalsmith/collections/README.md

 ## Features

-- can match files by `collection` metadata
+- can match files by `collection` file metadata
 - can match files by pattern
 - can limit the number of files in a collection
-- can filter files in a collection based on metadata
+- can filter files in a collection based on file metadata
 - adds collections to global metadata
 - adds `next` and `previous` references to each file in the collection